 My first Lucy Campion mystery, A MURDER AT ROSAMUND'S GATE, was listed as one of "Twelve Enthralling Historical Mysteries that Take Place in England"!

-Workshops, Book Clubs, Other Author Events: Please contact me if you are interested in having me speak to your group.
-I have an extensive background in teaching and public speaking, and I have run many workshops (especially around writing historical fiction/mysteries, doing research, and providing effective critiques) for different universities as well as StoryStudioChicago, the Off-Campus Writers Workshop, and Printers' Row.
-I also love speaking at libraries and to book clubs!
+Please contact me about speaking to your group.
+I have extensive experience in teaching and public speaking.
+I have run many workshops (especially around writing historical fiction/mysteries, doing research, and providing effective critiques) for libraries, universities, book clubs and writers' groups.